omarmira2/LOCI/README.md

 The tokenizers are x1000 smaller and trained on real-time tracing of different systems with more than 5B lines of code.
 The model created over 2B ASM tokens and has a built-in error prediction mechanism to ensure continuous model quality.

+To learn more about LOCI, please refer to Use Case and Added Value.

+To learn how to use LOCI today, please read below.

 ## What can I do with LOCI TODAY?